wrightrocket/webhook.site/webhookscript.markdown

 #### `dd(*any* value)`

-Halts script and immediately return a value for debugging
+Halts Custom Action execution and adds `value` to debug output

 #### `dump(*any* value)`